AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/global-navigation-overview.md

 ![](assets/main-menu-options-350x568.png)

-Each icon takes you to a different area of `the new Adobe Workfront experience`.
+Each icon takes you to a different area of the new Adobe Workfront experience.
 To learn more about each area, see:

 <table>
  <col>